 \subsection{Iteration of Cox rings}

 Iteration of Cox rings has been introduced in~\cite{ABHW18}.
-The idea behind it is very simple.
-In the classical case of the usual Cox ring $R(X)$ of a variety $X$ graded by $\Cl(X)$, one considers the Cox ring $R(\overline{X})$ of $\overline{X}:=\Spec R(X)$ and iterates this procedure.
+The underlying idea is very simple: In the classical case of the usual Cox ring $R(X)$ of a variety $X$ graded by $\Cl(X)$, one considers the Cox ring $R(\overline{X})$ of $\overline{X}:=\Spec R(X)$ and iterates this procedure.

-The natural question arises if this iteration comes to a halt, i.e. if - when we assume finite generation of Cox rings at every step - the class group and thus the Cox ring becomes trivial after finitely many steps.
-This holds true in many cases: trivially for toric varieties, for ADE surface singularities, and more generally for klt quasi-cones with a torus action of complexity one~\cite{ABHW18}, and, due to~\cite{BM21}, for the $\Cl(X,x)$-graded local Cox rings $R(X_x)$ of klt singularities.
+The natural question arises whether this iteration comes to a halt, i.e., ---when we assume finite generation of Cox rings at every step--- whether the class group and thus the Cox ring becomes trivial after finitely many steps.
+This holds true in many cases: trivially for toric varieties, for ADE surface singularities, and more generally for klt quasi-cones with a torus action of complexity one~\cite{ABHW18, Bra19}, and, due to~\cite{BM21}, for the $\Cl(X,x)$-graded local Cox rings $R(X_x)$ of klt singularities.

-In the setting of Definition~\ref{def:aff-loc-Cox-ring} of the aff-local Cox ring and its spectrum $X'$, we can neither guarantee the finite generation of $\Cl(X')$ nor is this the right question to consider.
-We want the iteration to reflect what happens above the singularity $x$, so the right thing to consider is the local class group at the \emph{distinguished point} $x' \in X'$ lying over $x$, c.f.~Proposition~\ref{prop:aff-loc-Cox-ring} (3).
-Item (4) of this Proposition tells us that the gr-localization of $X'$ at $x'$ yields the local Cox ring.
+In the setting that focusses on aff-local Cox rings in the sense of Definition~\ref{def:aff-loc-Cox-ring} we want the iteration to reflect what happens above the singularity $x$.
+So we have to iterate with respect to the local class group at the \emph{distinguished point} $x' \in X'$ lying over $x$, c.f.~Proposition~\ref{prop:aff-loc-Cox-ring} (4).
+Item (5) of this proposition tells us that the gr-localization of $X'$ at $x'$ yields the local Cox ring.
 Moreover, by~\cite[Lem.~2.10]{BM21}, the local class group at $x' \in X'$ equals the class group of the gr-localization.
 Thus, the iteration of aff-local Cox rings defined in this way reflects the iteration of local Cox rings $R_{X_x}$.